Global Business and Pilot Studies

-The benefit of being able to experience life on campus enables students to develop social and interpersonal skills, being ready to seek employment in the aviation industry within just three years of starting at MTU.
+The benefit of being able to experience life on campus enables students to develop social and interpersonal skills.
 The final year of the programme affords students the opportunity to complete their third level studies whilst working as a pilot through the delivery of exclusively online lectures tailored for actively working aviation professionals.

-Upon completion of stage 1 at MTU Cork Campus, students then progress to stages 2 and 3 at AFTA, Cork Airport.
+Upon completion of year 1 at MTU Bishopstown Campus, students then progress to years 2 and 3 at AFTA, Cork Airport.
 This practical phase integrates the student into the commercial aviation industry at an early stage in their training and allows the student to develop their professional competencies within an aviation context.

 Frequently Asked Questions

 - Successfully complete an assessment by our Approved Training Organisation partner (Atlantic Flight Training Academy).
 This may involve a simulator assessment, an interview and a medical assessment.